attharmirza/SittingHunWebsite/_projects/atlantic-archive-einstein.markdown

   asset: "/uploads/ezgif-5-2d4e7c4b7a.gif"
   style: Float
 - type: Text
+  asset:
-  asset: For this animation, I tried to achieve a level of illustration I hadn't been
+  text: For this animation, I tried to achieve a level of illustration I hadn't been
     able to ever before.
 The challenge was imitating Italian Futurist painters from the era.
 I was particularly taken with "The Strength of the Curve" by Tullio Crali, but also the shattered, geometrically precise style of Futurism in general.
   style: None
 - type: Text
+  asset:
-  asset: 'Below is a portion of the storyboard, it should give you an insight into
+  text: 'Below is a portion of the storyboard, it should give you an insight into
     the detail of the planning process:'
   style: None
 - type: Image